Acro-polis/economic-model/README.md

 ## Installation

-* Clone a branch, most likely master
+* Clone a branch, most usually master
 * Launch Matlab and navigate to the project root /economic-model
 * Set your path to /economic-model and include all subfolders